Emergency Chest Pain & Heart Center

 The Stroke Center has earned the Gold Seal of Approval™ from The Joint Commission for Primary Stroke Centers.
 The Joint Commission Primary Stroke Center Certification recognizes Northridge Hospital’s commitment to providing outstanding care to our patients and our community.

 Coronary heart disease is America's No. 1 killer.
 Stroke is No. 3 and a leading cause of serious disability.
 That's why it is important to know the warning signs of a heart attack and the warning signs of a stroke.
 You need to respond quickly and properly if warning signs occur.
-The Stroke Center at Northridge Hospital
+The Stroke Center at Northridge Hospital is also the first facility in LA County to offer "Myomo" a portable elbow brace that employs a feedback-based system to help re-map pathways.

 We are part of the UCLA Stroke Network, and special procedures are in place for managing a patient with a possible stroke.
 We also review cases on an as-needed basis with an on-call physician at UCLA.
 The UCLA Stroke Center is a recognized leader in the treatment of stroke and is committed to research and advancements in stroke therapy.